tulip-lab/pattern-classification/S00-Induction/S00D-Assessment.md

 The group is required to prepare a presentation together with practical materials and video demonstration, for any of the following topics.
 Please note that most of the following listed topics are beyond the content covered in the lectures:

 - T00: **Variational Inference**
   - Variational Inference (VI) is the accurate method for statistical inference.
 In its mathematical form, VI is similar to EM algorithm, but they serve different purpose.
-A good reference can be found at: https://link.springer.com/content/pdf/10.1023%2FA%3A1007665907178.pdf
+A good reference can be found at:
+    - Michael I. Jordan, Zoubin Ghahramani, Tommi S. Jaakkola & Lawrence K. Saul.
+[An Introduction to Variational Methods for Graphical Models](https://link.springer.com/content/pdf/10.1023%2FA%3A1007665907178.pdf), Machine Learning volume 37, pages183–233 (1999)

 - T01: **Markov Chain Monte Carlo** (MCMC) Method
   - Monte Carlo methods are computational techniques that make use of random numbers.
 The aims of Monte Carlo methods are to generate samples from a given probability distribution, or to estimate the expectations of functions under this distribution.
 MCMC is the Monte Carlo methods based on Markov Chain, and currently the state-of-the-art methods is the NUTS method:
-    * M. D. Hoffman, A. Gelman, [The No-U-Turn Sampler: Adaptively Setting Path Lengths in Hamiltonian Monte Carlo](http://arxiv.org/abs/1111.4246) (2011).
-You can refer to this link for demos: https://chi-feng.github.io/mcmc-demo/.
+    - M. D. Hoffman, A. Gelman, [The No-U-Turn Sampler: Adaptively Setting Path Lengths in Hamiltonian Monte Carlo](http://arxiv.org/abs/1111.4246) (2011).
+    - You can refer to the demo at: https://chi-feng.github.io/mcmc-demo/.

-- T02: **Gaussian Process **
+- T02: **Gaussian Process**
   - Gaussian process is the joint distribution of all those random variables, and as such, it is a distribution over functions with a continuous domain, e.g. time or space.
 A machine-learning algorithm that involves a Gaussian process uses lazy learning and a measure of the similarity between points to predict the value for an unseen point from training data.